aspose-slides/Aspose.Slides-Documentation/reportingservices/getting-started/installation/customizing-powerpoint-rendering-extension-caption/_index.md

 {{% alert color="primary" %}}

-This section demonstrates how to customize Aspose.Slides for Reporting Services rendering options captions.
+This article shows you how to customize Aspose.Slides for Reporting Services rendering options captions.

 {{% /alert %}}
 ## **Example**
-On installation of the Aspose.Slides for Reporting Services, four more export options are added in the drop down menu of the export options as shown by the following figure:
+When installing Aspose.Slides for Reporting Services, 4 additional export options are added in the drop-down menu of the export options:

 ![todo:image_alt_text](customizing-powerpoint-rendering-extension-caption_1.png)
-## **Steps to modify the captions text**
+## **How to modify the captions text**
 The default captions of these extensions can be changed by overriding the default names.
-The following steps explain how to update the caption “ **PPT – PowerPoint** **Presentation via** **Aspose.Slides** ” to “ **PowerPoint 97 – 2003 format(PPT)** ”.
+These steps show you how to change the caption from “ **PPT – PowerPoint** **Presentation via** **Aspose.Slides** ” to “ **PowerPoint 97 – 2003 format(PPT)** ”.

-**Step 1:** Locate the **rsreportserver.config** file typically located in the following directory:
+**Step 1:** Locate the **rsreportserver.config** file that is usually in this directory:

 **OS Root Drive\Program Files\Microsoft SQL Server\MSRS10.MSSQLSERVER\Reporting Services\ReportServer**

-**Step** **2:** Find the following lines in rsreportserver.config file:
+**Step** **2:** Find these lines in rsreportserver.config file:

 ``` xml